Nowadays, smart factories pay special attention to the environmental footprint.

 - Expect extension, assesses the spatial dimension affected by the environmental aspect.

 The user assigns a classification for each aspect (1, 3 or 5) for the Intensity, Frequency, Severity and Extension criteria.
-Analysing the evaluation of significance of aspects, environmental aspects responsible for the implementation of eco-efficiency aims are identified.
+Analysing the evaluation of the significance of aspects, environmental aspects responsible for the implementation of eco-efficiency aims are identified.

 Significant environmental aspects arising from EPE, are the engine of eco-efficiency improvement and serve as the basis for the establishment of comparisons of eco-efficiency ratios.
 Therefore, at this stage, starts the selection of the ratios and the principles of eco-efficiency covered by the improvement process.

 Eco-Efficiency calculation implies the quantification of environmental influence's value of the process or product/service under analysis.
-In order to achieve this calculation the software uses an approach based on Life Cycle Assessment (LCA).
+In order to achieve this calculation, the software uses an approach based on Life Cycle Assessment (LCA).

-LCA is an internationally standardized methodology, through ISO standards, which allows obtaining detailed informations related to the environmental influence's value of a product, process or service.
-Through this methodology it is possible to set the key aspects and/or potential environmental impacts associated to each one of the stages of a life cycle from the acquisition or extraction of raw materials till their production, use and end of life.Regarding the LCA standardized methodology it is present on 14040 ISO series as follows:
+LCA is an internationally standardized methodology, through ISO standards, which allows obtaining detailed information related to the environmental influence's value of a product, process or service.
+Through this methodology, it is possible to set the key aspects and/or potential environmental impacts associated to each one of the stages of a life cycle from the acquisition or extraction of raw materials till their production, use and end of life.Regarding the LCA standardized methodology it is present on 14040 ISO series as follows:

 - ISO 14040:2006 – Environmental Management – Life Cycle Assessment – Principles and Framework